gbv/jskos-server/README.md

 ### GET /voc/search
 Currently the same as `/voc/suggest` with parameter `format=jskos`.

-### GET /data
-Returns data for a certain URI or URIs.
-Can return concept schemes, concepts, concordances, mappings, and annotations.
-This endpoint does not offer pagination via `limit` and `offset`.
-It will always return all results.
-Furthermore, there is no certain order to the result set (but it should be consistent across requests).
-If a certain type of data requires authentication and the user is not authenticated, that type of data will not be returned.

-**Note:** As of version 2.0, this endpoint was adjusted to return all types of items that are available in the database, instead of just concepts and concept schemes.
-The additional parameters, apart from `uri`, were also removed.
-For the previous behavior (only without returning concept schemes), see [GET /concepts](#get-concepts).

-* **URL Params**

-  `uri=[uri]` URIs for concepts or concept schemes separated by `|`

-  `properties=[list]` with `[list]` being a comma-separated list of properties (currently supporting `ancestors`, `narrower`, and `annotations`)

-* **Success Response**

-  JSON array of [JSKOS Items]

 ### GET /concepts
 Returns detailed data for concepts.
 Note that there is no certain order to the result set (but it should be consistent across requests).